 “Genieten”, the Dutch word for “To Enjoy”

-Disclaimer: I wasn’t sponsored or asked to write about this survey, just found it really interesting!
+Disclaimer: I was not sponsored or asked to write about this survey, just found it really interesting!
 Hoping to share more of these interesting travel researches and facts in the future to help you with your self-development, let me know if you would be interested in that.
-If so, make sure to subscribe to The Compass, which is our weekly newsletter in which we share more of these cool insights + travel inspiration from other amazing travel bloggers with you.